eddiecmurray/blog/_posts/2021-03-03-great_podcasting_projects_for_your_classroom.md

 ## Quiz Show About a Topic

-Recently, I completed [Level 1 of the Soundtrap Certificed Educator course](https://academy.soundtrap.com/p/educator).
+Recently, I completed [Level 1 of the Soundtrap Certified Educator course](https://academy.soundtrap.com/p/educator).
 One of the suggested projects in the course is for students to create quiz show podcast about a topic.
 Students can research a topic and create quiz questions then quiz a partner or a group of students and record it as a podcast.
 It reminded me of an audio version [News 12 On the Spot](https://longisland.news12.com/on-the-spot).

-## Use Sound Effects to Engage Listners
+## Use Sound Effects to Engage Listeners

 [Taylor Haun](https://twitter.com/taylorhaun) discusses how to [bring a story to life for listeners using samples and sound effects](https://www.edcircuit.com/6-fun-activities-podcasting-classroom/).